The 6 Bone-Healthy Foods with a ‘Shady’ Reputation

 What About Nightshades and Arthritis?

 It’s true that the nightshades have a reputation for worsening (or even causing) arthritis and joint pain.
 I would urge anyone with arthritis to exercise caution regarding nightshades.
 If you suspect that this group of vegetables is aggravating your joints, you may want to stop eating them for a few weeks and see if it makes a difference in how you feel.
-There are plenty of other bone-boosting, delicious foods in the the Save Our Bones Program, so you will not lack variety or health benefits.
+There are plenty of other bone-boosting, delicious foods in the the Osteoporosis Reversal Program, so you will not lack variety or health benefits.

 Cessation of nightshade consumption is just one natural approach to relieving arthritis pain.